 Importance and Mission

-PTTEP recognize the critical importance of biodiversity and ecosystem services (BES) as the global focus.
-Our mission is to align with the objectives of the Global Biodiversity Framework, ensuring that our operations contribute global efforts to conserve, protect, and restore Biodiversity and Ecosystem Services (BES).
+PTTEP recognizes the critical importance of Biodiversity and Ecosystem Services (BES) as the global focus.
+Our mission is to align with the objectives of the Global Biodiversity Framework (GBF), ensuring that our operations contribute to global efforts to conserve, protect, and restore BES.
 PTTEP has committed to operating with minimal environmental impacts and integrated BES considerations into the business decision-making process, by means of the promotion of the net positive impact on biodiversity and ecosystem services at all operational areas.

 Goals